ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 /
     project-name/
         .gitignore
-        Balleirna.lock             # Generated during the build and used to rebuild identical binary Ballerina.toml             # Configuration, which  defines project intent
+        Balleirna.lock             # Generated during the build and used to rebuild the identical binary Ballerina.toml             # Configuration, which  defines project intent

         src/
-            module1/               # The source in this directory will be named “<org-name>/module1” Module.md          # Contains descriptive metadata for display at Ballerina Central main.bal           # Contains the default main method *.bal              # In this dir and recursively in subdirs except tests/ and resources/ [tests/]           # Module-specific unit and integration tests main_test.bal  # The test file for main
+            module1/               # The source in this directory will be named “<org-name>/module1” Module.md          # Contains descriptive metadata for displaying at Ballerina Central main.bal           # Contains the default `main` method *.bal              # In this dir and recursively in subdirs except tests/ and resources/ [tests/]           # Module-specific unit and integration tests main_test.bal  # The test file for main